-The areas used were 146 English primary care trusts (PCTs), 5 English care trusts, the 7 Welsh Local Health Boards, the 14 Scottish Health Boards and the 5 Health and Social Care Trusts in Northern Ireland - these different types of area are collectively called PCT/HBs here.
-In England these areas are undergoing significant reorganisation at present with the introduction of clinical commissioning groups in April 2013.
-This report uses data up to 2011 and continues to report results at PCT level.
+The areas used were 146 English primary care trusts (PCTs), five English care trusts, the seven Welsh Local

+Health Boards, the 14 Scottish Health Boards and the five Health and Social Care Trusts in Northern Ireland - these different types of area are collectively called PCT/HBs here.
+In England these areas have undergone significant reorganisation with the introduction of clinical commissioning groups in April 2013.
+This report uses data up to 2012 and continues to report results at PCT level.
+The analyses used patient postcode rather than the GP postcode.
+Each postcode was linked to the ONS postcode directory (ONSPD) to give the PCT/HB code.
+The ONSPD contains National Statistics data © Crown copyright and database right 2013 and also Ordnance Survey data © Crown copyright and database right 2013.

-Areas included in the UK Registry 'covered' population
+Areas included in the UK Renal Registry 'covered' population

-This year all renal centres again sent data to the Registry so coverage of the UK is complete for 2008 to 2011.
+This year all renal centres again sent data to the UKRR so coverage of the UK is complete for 2008 to 2012.
 In previous years, not all renal centres were sending data to the UKRR.
-This meant that estimates could not be obtained for all PCT/HBs but only for those which were covered by the Registry in the relevant year.
+This meant that estimates could not be obtained for all PCT/HBs but only for those which were covered by the UKRR in the relevant year.
 The UKRR identified all areas which were estimated to have complete coverage and analyses were restricted to those areas.
-Whether an area was covered or not was dependant on whether the renal centre in the area was sending data to the UKRR and whether there were any overlapping areas with renal centres not yet connected to the UKRR.
+Whether an area was covered or not was dependent on whether the renal centre in the area was sending data to the UKRR and whether there were any overlapping areas with renal centres not yet connected to the UKRR.
+Out of the six years used for analysis, only 2007 did not have complete coverage and, even for that year, only one PCT was not covered.